-The pointer is considered to be a very well-rounded dog with many desirable qualities.
-They’re naturally friendly, loyal, affectionate, intelligent and fairly easy to train.
+The pointer is considered a well-rounded dog with many desirable qualities.
+They’re naturally friendly, loyal, affectionate, intelligent, and fairly easy to train.

 Huskies and pointers are two breeds who on paper, match up nicely.
 Although I must say, I haven’t been lucky enough to speak to any husky owners who have recently come across an English pointer so I can’t confirm this as much as other breeds above.

 Related: Dobermans vs Huskies (differences, similarities, and can they work together?)

 Although the list above contains only 10, there are still many more breeds that go well with huskies.
 It all depends on some basic characteristics.

 Of course, it’s important to know that every dog is different and some traits you expect a certain breed to have, may not actually have it.
 All dogs differ in their personality so it’s vital to keep that in mind.